AmesingFlank/cADT/README.md

 Haskell Style ADT/Pattern-Matching for C++

 # Why?
-First of all, cause ADTs are COOL!
+* cause ADTs are COOL!
-Also Extremely useful when writing compilers...
+* extremely useful when writing compilers... <br />
 (but will be entirely useless after C++ supports lvariant... )

 # Installation
 This is a header-only library.
-Simply #include "cADT.h" will do.
+Simply #include "cADT.h" will do.  <br />
 Must be compiled with C++17 or C++1z

 # Usage